Obi-Wan Kenobi: The Patterson Cut: Production

 In a TikTok video, Patterson presented the statement, "The Obi-Wan Kenobi series should've been a movie, and I have proof."

-He cut out most of the footage from episodes one, four, and six, including but not limited to the scene where Leia insults her cousin (but retains the following scene where her father tells her to apologize), the widely panned scene in which Leia is chased by bounty hunters in a forest, and the subplot where Reva attacks the Lars' homestead.
+He cut most of the footage from episodes one, four and six, including a scene where Leia insults her cousin (but retaining the following scene where her father tells her to apologize), the widely panned scene in which Leia is chased by bounty hunters in a forest, and the subplot where Reva attacks the Lars' homestead.

-Patterson restructured certain segments, such as the introduction of the character Nari was moved to where he encounters Obi-Wan in the desert before the scene where the Inquisitors arrive on Tatooine.
+Patterson restructured certain segments, such as moving the introduction of the character Nari to his encounter with Obi-Wan in the desert before the scene where the Inquisitors arrive on Tatooine.

-Patterson also produced new shots, including one where a Stormtrooper asks Darth Vader for instructions was made within Blender and pieces of James Earl Jones' archive audio as Vader.
+Patterson also produced new shots, including one where a Stormtrooper asks Darth Vader for instructions, which was made with Blender using pieces of James Earl Jones' archive audio as Vader.

 Release

-Patterson released the edit onto his website, but was removed from Google search results.
+Patterson released the edit on his website, but it was removed from Google search results.
 Instead of instant access, viewers would need to have an account to view it.
-The purpose of this was to quote, "do our best to keep this edit out of the hands of movie pirates."
+The purpose of this was to "do our best to keep this edit out of the hands of movie pirates."